SoftwareAG/webmethods-api-gateway/apigatewayservices/README.md

 # API Gateway swagger documents
 API Gateway exposes multiple REST endpoints for performing the CRUD operations on various assets present in API Gateway.
-This folder contains the swagger documents for these APIs with input and output samples.
+This folder contains the swagger documents for these APIs with request and resposne payload samples.

 Below are the list of swagger files for each of the components available in API Gateway.
   - APIGatewayAdministration.json